dreamcatcher-tech/network/Inbox/2025-08-14 2013 making things pure git based.md

 the staging is still done, mostly so the bot isn't surprised ? or we just say that all writes are immediately staged.  this temp file situation is what we could set up as the transient streaming write file - this is just written to disk and not staged.

 navigating away from a dirty repo causes an error.

+read files would be optimized for bots, with read portions of a file, or x number of lines.

+so we'd have a concept of a tool path, that is drilling around in tool space for different things.
+In napps this might be just pure pathing ? the current tool loaded ? changinge the tool path would return what the current path was, and would have a description of the tool path at that point.

+So basically all the tools are in a tree, and you can ask to read the tree posibly in detail ? or you might have to navigate wound it with a very narrow cursor - this seem sto be how deep research does it.

+This means that napps need a nested structure, so they can be walked and scoped, so they present a tool pack, rather than a single napp.
+This structure can be done as a reference to another napp, so a directory napp can have its own name, but all it does is present some tools in a helpful way.

+be able to build this up graphically, to drag and drop these toolpacks, so that the bots can drill in and out, to keep their tool list small but also